eugeniogiusti/zabbix-datacenter-monitoring/README.md

 - Provides better stability for environments with a high number of monitored metrics (90+ VMs).
 - Enhances performance for caching metrics.

-## Notes

-- This script is intended for fresh Ubuntu 22.04 installations.

 ---

 ### 2. MySQL Optimization